KPFK 90.7 FM

 Saturday morning at 9:00 AM, On the Ground, voices of resistance from the nation's capital with Esther Iverem from our sister station WPFW in Washington DC has joined our lineup.

-NEW DELEGATES WILL BE SEATED IN DECEMBER ON THE LOCAL STATION BOARD
+NEWLY ELECTED DELEGATES WILL BE SEATED IN DECEMBER ON THE LOCAL STATION BOARD.

 2024 ANNUAL EEO PUBLIC FILE REPORT